A free training package for care homes on coronavirus infection prevention and control has been released online.

 The IPS said it developed the training after it recognised the ‘difficulties that many care homes have in accessing relevant infection prevention advice and training’.

-The set of 33 training slides provide a ‘simple summary’ and are ‘designed to be easily understood and provide information that is relevant to the needs of those working in the care home sector’, it added.
+The set of 33 training slides provide a ‘simple summary’ and are ‘designed to be easily understood and provide information that is relevant to the needs of those working’ in care homes, it added.

 - the symptoms of coronavirus